outsidedav/swift/analytics/mobile_analytics.md

 	```
 	{: codeblock}

-	**Tip:** For privacy concerns, you can disable Logger output for applications that are built in release mode.
+	For privacy concerns, you can disable Logger output for applications that are built in release mode.
 By default, the Logger class prints logs to the Xcode console.
 In the build settings for your target, add a `-D RELEASE_BUILD` flag to the **Other Swift Flags** section of the release build configuration.
+	{: tip}

 ## Step 8.
 Location Data Logging
 {: #location-logging}